sapegin/sapegin.me/src/content/blog/naming.md

 expect(c1.textContent).toEqual('1:6')
 -->

-Is 6 a Saturday, Sunday or Monday?
-Are we counting from 0 or 1?
-Does week start on a Monday or Sunday?
+Is 6 a Saturday, Sunday, or Monday?
+Are we counting days from 0 or 1?
+Does the week start on Monday or Sunday?

 Defining constants for these values makes it clear: